Computational Design Laboratory

 Carla Flores Trávez

-Carla, is a first-year MSCD student interested in the intersection of design and technology.
-Currently exploring, robotics, HCI, and applied generative AI.
-She holds a Bachelor of Architecture from Pontificia Universidad Católica del Ecuador, PUCE - Quito
+Carla is a designer and researcher working in the intersection of design and technology.
+Currently exploring robotics, digital fabrication, human-computer interaction, and applied generative AI.
+Carla holds a Bachelor of Architecture from Pontificia Universidad Católica del Ecuador, PUCE.
+She is a graduate student in the Master of Science in Computational Design at Carnegie Mellon University.

 Bilge Kosem